Georgia Juvenile Laws

 Georgia Juvenile Search and Seizure: The Fourth Amendment protects citizens from unlawful search and seizures and it also applies to juveniles.
 If a juvenile was searched illegally, then that evidence could be suppressed.

 Interrogation Rules Involving Minors in Georgia: If your child was interrogated, you need to make sure it was done legally or else their statements could be inadmissible in court.
+Even if your child confessed, you should still have an experienced Juvenile Lawyer in Georgia investigate your case.

 Can A Child Be Prosecuted As An Adult?